-Social and emotional learning (SEL) can help prevent bullying.
-For students who bully others, SEL can help decrease aggressive and controlling behavior and increase their ability to be respectful and kind.
-For victims of bullying, SEL can help improve confidence and self-worth and reduce social withdrawal.
+Social and emotional learning (SEL) can prevent and reduce the effects of bullying.
+For students who bully others, SEL can decrease aggressive and controlling behavior and increase their ability to be respectful and kind.
+For victims of bullying, SEL can improve confidence and self-worth and reduce social withdrawal.
 SEL can also positively transform a school’s climate and culture and help all students learn the skills needed to cooperate, empathize, and form healthy relationships with others.

-Here are four ways SEL can help reduce bullying.
-We hope you explore these lessons, activities, and resources with your students and act against bullying today with SEL!
+Here are five ways SEL can reduce bullying.
+Explore these lessons, activities, and resources with your students this month — and all year — to act against bullying.

 Both students who bully and victims of bullying typically have fewer friends than their peers, so they can benefit from learning how to create healthy relationships.
 SEL teaches students how to respect, empathize, and cooperate with others.
 It can also increase students’ confidence, social engagement, and relationship skills.
 Teaching these skills to all students can improve social relationships and reduce negative social hierarchies that promote exclusion, fear, and resentment.

 Some of your students likely come from difficult backgrounds.
-Low income, poor relationships at home, and domestic violence can contribute to bullying behavior.
-By involving students in creating a safe, caring environment in your classroom or afterschool program, you can teach them that they have the power to spread kindness — even if it’s lacking in other parts of their lives.
+Poverty, poor relationships at home, and domestic violence can contribute to bullying behavior.
+By involving students in creating a safe, caring environment in your classroom or afterschool program, you can teach them that they have the power to spread kindness — even if it is lacking in other parts of their lives.

-Take Action: This blog does a good job showing educators how they can create safe learning spaces for their students.
-Included are 12 actionable ways to foster a positive learning environment where all students can thrive.
+Take Action: Our SEL and School Safety Whitepaper shows educators how they can create safe learning spaces for their students.
+Included are actionable tips, resources, and practical ways to foster a positive learning environment where all students can thrive.

 Incidents of bullying are reduced when students demonstrate empathy toward others.
 Students need to learn how to identify and understand the feelings of others.
 Strengthening their perspective-taking skills can lead to an increased ability to show kindness and compassion.
 Increased empathy can also lead to decreased aggressive behavior, both verbal and physical.